-At age 55, I set out alone to hike the Camino de Santiago (the Way of St. James).
-Like so many pilgrims who walked the Way, I came home both reflective and giddy, eager to share my experience about walking the Camino solo, and what it meant to me.
+At age 55, I set out alone to hike the Camino de Santiago from Portugal to Spain.
+Like so many pilgrims, I came home both reflective and giddy, eager to share my experience about walking the sacred Way, and what it meant to me.

 That’s right.
-I left the country, strapped on my backpack, and left my teenager to fend for himself for 24 days.
+I left the country, strapped on my backpack, and allowed my teenager to fend for himself for several weeks.

 In my defense, it was all his idea.
-Cameron adamantly refused to spend that 3 weeks with his grandfather.
-We’d recently moved into a quiet subdivision, where his school bus stopped right in front of the house.
-Staying with relatives would have made getting to school in the morning problematic, he said, never mind his part-time job at the burger joint, his speech competitions on Saturdays, and his endless theater rehearsals.
+Cameron adamantly refused stay with relatives; he had school, he said, and his part-time job at the burger joint, his speech competitions on Saturdays, and his theater rehearsals.
+He wasn’t budging.

-So I ran away to Portugal and Spain, and left him home alone.
+So I ran away to Europe, and left him.
+Alone.

 Then I took off.

-Once I was gone, I honestly didn’t worry much.
 My daily routine on the Camino was both physically and emotionally challenging, and I didn’t have much energy left for anxiety.
-Cameron and I talked via text and Facebook almost every day.
-Roaming charges were outrageous, so we kept phone calls to a minimum.
-I sent him pics of the tiny hostels and the majestic cathedrals, and relayed funny things I heard and did.
-He kept me up to date with his social life and school stuff and how the neighbor’s dog pooped all over the sidewalk again.
-My dad checked in on him every day.
+Cameron and I talked every day.
+I sent him pics of the tiny hostels and the majestic cathedrals.
+He kept me up to date with his social life and school and how the neighbor’s dog pooped all over the sidewalk again.
+Family members checked in on him regularly.

-Not long after, he came home from school with a pile of paperwork and a note from the teacher in his Japanese class.
-“Hey mom,” he said, “we’re going to Japan next summer.
-Here’s all the stuff you need to read.”
-He dropped the pile on my lap and headed back out.
-“Gotta get to work.
-Love you bye.”
+Not long after my adventure, he came home from school with a pile of paperwork.
+“Hey Mom,” he said, “I’m going to Japan next summer.”
+He dropped the pile on my lap and charged up the stairs.

-When he returned from Japan, Cameron re-taught me to make rice.
-(Apparently, I’ve been doing wrong all these decades.)
+While he was gone, he called home a grand total of twice.
+I knew he was alive because I could see him on Facebook.
+When he returned, he re-taught me to cook rice.
+(I’ve apparently been doing it wrong for 30 years.)
 I learned a Buddhist meditation and how anime will change the world and what to say in Tokyo if I want a whiskey instead of a beer.

-He’s headed off to college in the fall in Chicago, at a school with an East Asian Studies program, and a Japanese study abroad option.
-He says he’s staying close to home for college, because he doesn’t think I’m ready to stay home alone.
+He’s headed off to college in the fall in Chicago, planning on an East Asian Studies program, and a Japanese study abroad option.
+He chose a college near home because he wants to keep an eye on me.